Paid in Full (2002 film): Plot

 Rico tries to assuage Ace's concerns by revealing that he killed Calvin to show potential enemies that the organization is strong.
 Ace strongly disagrees with Rico's initiative and remains steadfast in his position to retire.
 Mitch understands Ace's perspective that the drug game does not reciprocate any love or generosity.
 Mitch decides to stay in the drug game because he loves the hustle, comparing himself to professional basketball players that continue to chase glory despite having enough money to retire.
 Ace decides to let Mitch and Rico take over, vowing to introduce Mitch to his drug supplier.

 While Ace is recovering, Mitch's kid brother Sonny is kidnapped for ransom.
 Mitch reaches out to Ace who provides him with enough cocaine to pay Sonny's ransom and allow Mitch and Rico to resume business.
-Mitch enlists Rico to help sell the cocaine to pay the ransom, but Rico instead kills Mitch and steals the cocaine.
+Mitch enlists Rico to help sell the cocaine to pay the ransom, but Rico instead kills him and steals the cocaine.
 Suspicious, Ace questions Rico who claims he had not seen Mitch the day he was killed.
 Ace knows he's lying and settles the issue by giving him the contact to a pair of undercover FBI agents he had spoken to and avoided previously.
-Rico is arrested and is last seen in custody giving up information on his drug connections in Washington D.C. in order to avoid a 25-to-life sentence.
+Rico is arrested and is last seen in custody giving up information on his drug connections in Washington, D.C. in order to avoid a 25-to-life sentence.
 He refuses to inform on anyone in Harlem, intending on reclaiming his position when he is eventually released from prison.
 Sonny's kidnapping and subsequent murder were orchestrated by his own uncle who resented Mitch for not providing him with money and for kicking him out of his family's apartment.
-Ace retreats from the criminal underworld and makes a new life for himself and his family using diamonds that he previously found in Lulu's apartment.
+Ace retreats from the criminal underworld and makes a new life for himself and his family using Lulu's diamonds.